eduuh/eduuh-tech-blog/data/blog/dotnet/postdeleteupdate.md

 ### Creating Invalid Object.

-If you try to post and invalid object.
-If we try to add a value with no name, our api will accept the value and save inconsistent data.
-This is something we need to avoid. .Net providea concept of **data annotations** to add validation to our fields.
+If you try to post an invalid object i.e an object with no name, our api will accept the value and save inconsistent data.
+This is something we need to avoid .Net providea concept of **data annotations** to add validation to our fields.

 <div className="flex flex-wrap -mx-2 overflow-hidden xl:-mx-2">
   <div className="my-1 px-2 w-full overflow-hidden xl:my-1 xl:px-2 xl:w-1/2">